naredula-jana/Jiny-Kernel/doc/benchmarks.md

 2. minimum copies, userspace switch directly copies from source vm ring to destination vm ring without intermediate copies.
 It uses shared memory between vm and switch.
 3. user space switch uses huge pages, lesser TLB misses.

-##### Summary:
+##### Conclusion :
-Network throughput in virtual environment between vm to vm is decided by the kernel throughput and the virtual switch connecting the vm's.
-The shortfall in linux kernel network throughput can be mitigated by DPDK to a larger extent, but apps need to change accordingly.USS switch provide faster virtual infra when compare to linux bridge or switch inside the host kernel.
+1. Network throughput in virtual environment  is decided by the kernel throughput and the virtual switch connecting the vm's.
+The shortfall in linux kernel network throughput can be mitigated by DPDK to a larger extent, but apps need to change accordingly.
+2. User Space virtual switch will outperform Kernel based switch like Linux bridge or OVS.
+USS switch provide faster virtual infra when compare to linux bridge or switch inside the host kernel.

 ----------------------------------------------------------------------------------
 ###Benchmark-3(Storage centric): In Progress: